-Drum dyeing: A process in which leather hides are immersed in dye and tumbled in a rotating drum allowing full penetration of the dyes through leather pores and fibers.
+Drum dyeing: A process in which leather hides are immersed in dye and tumbled in a rotating drum, allowing full penetration of the dyes through leather pores and fibers.

 Embossed leather: A process where the cow hide is stamped or rolled under great pressure to create a new grain on the surface of the hide.
-Pebble grain may be the most common example but can include countless faux animal prints, designs and natural grains meant to mimic the original grain of the hide.
+Pebble grain may be the most common example but can include countless faux animal prints, designs, and natural grains meant to mimic the original grain of the hide.
 Embossing is typically applied to corrected grain leather.

 Fat wrinkles: A unique natural marking commonly found in the neck and belly of the cow resulting from the loose skin cows must have for grazing and growth.
-These markings are not present in corrected grain leather and are often prized by leather enthusiast.
+These markings are not present in corrected grain leather and are often prized by leather enthusiasts.
 See our Natural Markings chart.